FabianEnglbrecht/ImageSegmentation/README.md

 # ImageSegmentation

-The ImageSegmentation repository allows to analyze and visualize biological parameters from live cell imaging microscopy data
+The ImageSegmentation repository allows to analyze and visualize biological parameters from live cell imaging microscopy data.

-Documentation is provided in the individual python scripts
+Documentation is provided in the individual python scripts.

-Visualization results are shown in Fig.1 - Fig.5
+Visualization results are shown in Fig.1 - Fig.5.

 ---

 ![nuclei parameters](https://github.com/FabianEnglbrecht/ImageSegmentation/blob/main/_Fig2_cell_parameters.jpg)
 #### Performance of automated and manual nuclei annotation: